 High inductance gives low inductor ripple current but requires a larger size inductor to avoid saturation.
 Low ripple current reduces inductor core losses.
-It also reduces RMS current through the inductor and switches, which results in less conduction loss.
-Usually, peak to peak ripple current on inductor is designed to be 20% to 30% of output current.
+It also reduces RMS current through inductor and switches, which results in less conduction loss.

 When selecting the inductor, make sure it is able to handle the peak current without saturation even at the highest operating temperature.

 The inductor takes the highest current in a buck circuit.
 The conduction loss on inductor needs to be checked for thermal and efficiency requirements.
 Surface mount inductors in different shape and styles are available from Coilcraft, Elytone and Murata.
 Shielded inductors are small and radiate less EMI noise.
-They cost more than unshielded inductors.
+But they cost more than unshielded inductors.
 The choice depends on EMI requirement, price and size.